sksamimali2000/Credit-Card-Transactions-SQL-Portfolio-Project/README.md

 # 💳 Credit Card Transactions SQL Portfolio Project

 This project demonstrates SQL data exploration and analytics on a real-world credit card transactions dataset from Kaggle.
-The goal is to import the dataset into SQL Server, clean and optimize it, then solve analytical business problems using SQL queries.
+The goal is to import the dataset into SQL Server, clean and optimize it, then solve analytical business problems using SQL queries

 ---